sal55/langs/M5Lang/readme.md

 ### Availability

-While executables exist, I can't do the huge amount of work and support needed for it to be usable by anyone, and there is a huge amount missing that people will expect from a quality product.
+While executables exist to try out, I can't do the huge amount of work and support needed for it to usable by other people, and there is a huge amount missing that people will expect from a quality product.
 For example, docs.

 This is purely a personal tool.
-It is presented here to highlight some aspects of how a language could be tidily packaged, and what can be achievable compared with tools such as LLVM.
+It is presented here to demonstrate how a language could be tidily packaged, and what can be achievable compared with tools such as LLVM (yes you can get close to LLVM's code, while being 100 times smaller and 100 times faster to compile).

 There may also be interesting ideas for people to take away.

+So I'm not 'selling' my language or its tools.
+(Think of it as a custom-made car, or a tasty recipe; they don't mean I want to start manufacturing automobiles or go into mass production of ready-meals.)

 ### Products